SF-WDI-LABS/mongoose-books-app/docs/sprint1.md

 **What's a seed-file, you ask?**
 > A seed file is a file used to load pre-made data into our database.
 It lets us start up our app without having to key in starter data each time.

 2. Try running `node seed.js` in your terminal.
 If you're not seeing `created X books`, then something might be going wrong in your `book.js` file.
+Make sure `mongod` is running!
+You can't seed your database if it isn't up and running.

   Here's an example of what your `book.js` could look like: